India's coronavirus cases rise to 28, including 16 Italians

 More than 93,000 cases have been reported worldwide, and several thousand have died from the flu-like coronavirus, which emerged in the central Chinese city of Wuhan late last year and has since spread to more than 80 countries.

+India, the world’s largest supplier of generic drugs, has curbed the export of pharmaceuticals due to fears of coronavirus-related shortages and this has caused “panic” in Europe, the head of the country’s top pharmaceuticals export group told Reuters on Wednesday.

-Reporting by Alasdair Pal; Editing by Euan Rocha & Simon Cameron-Moore
+Reporting by Alasdair Pal; Editing by Euan Rocha and Mark Heinrich